Guelph Rehab Centre has developed a unique and successful treatment program for many types of nerve entrapments including:

 - Lifestyle/Homecare program

-By continually assessing and treating the whole length of the nerve and its surrounding structures (not just where the symptom’s present) can be one of the most effective and successful ways to get full resolution of nerve entrapments.
-We will educate and provide you with a preventive and maintenance homecare program empowering you to take control of your own health preventing reoccurance.
+Continually assessing and treating the whole length of the nerve and its surrounding structures (not just where the symptom’s present) can be one of the most effective and successful ways to get full resolution of nerve entrapments.
+We will educate and provide you with a preventive and maintenance homecare program empowering you to take control of your own health preventing reoccurrence.

 Some factors that contribute to CTS are: